 - the spouse receiving the alimony remarries;

 - the spouse paying alimony reaches “full retirement age.”

-General term alimony can be suspended, reduced, or terminated if the payor spouse can show that the receiving spouse is cohabitating with another person.
-“Cohabitation” is defined by ‘keeping a common household’ with another person for a continuous period of at least three months.
+General term alimony can be suspended, reduced, or terminated if the payor spouse can show that the recipient spouse is cohabitating with another person.
+Massachusetts law defines “cohabitation” as maintaining a “common household” with another person for a continuous period of at least three months.
 A “common household” is when two people share a primary residence (with or without others).

-Alimony in Massachusetts is modifiable where there is a material change in circumstances since the entry of the original alimony order that affects either a spouse’s need for support or his/her ability to pay, provided the parties did not enter a binding contract that prevents any modification.
+Alimony orders in Massachusetts are modifiable where there is a material change in circumstances since the entry of the original alimony order that affects either a spouse’s need for support or his/her ability to pay, provided the parties did not enter into a binding contract that prevents any modification.
 Alimony-related terms may or may not be modifiable, depending on how these terms are written in your divorce agreement.
-Additionally, alimony ordered under prior law, before enactment of the Act, may be modifiable under certain circumstances.
+Additionally, alimony ordered under former law (prior to the enactment of the Alimony Reform Act) may be modifiable under certain circumstances.